TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 python app.py
 ```

-The UI is optimized for small Raspberry Pi touchscreens and shows a simple `Ready -> Processing -> Done/Error` flow with large buttons and readable text.
+The current UI is a kiosk-style, touchscreen-first flow tuned for small Raspberry Pi displays.

+Screen flow:

+- `home`: minimal launcher with `Mode` and `Capture`
+- `mode_select`: dedicated mode picker for `Read Text`, `Summarize Document`, `Solve Problem`, `Analyze Image`, and `Professional Assistant`
+- `processing`: auto-refreshing progress screen for capture, preprocessing, AI analysis, and answer preparation
+- `result`: readable answer screen with `New Capture` and `Back`
+- `error`: friendly error screen with `Try Again` and `Back`

+Tapping `Capture` on the home screen starts the full background capture -> preprocess -> analyze workflow for the currently selected mode.

+The selected mode and current screen state are stored in `data/ui_state.json`.

 Open the UI locally on the Pi: